Senators remain frustrated over family reunification efforts after briefing

 But some parents have been deported without their children, complicating efforts.
 Others won’t be reunified because it is thought the children were trafficked or abused.

 “The answers that I’ve heard so far are patently unacceptable,” Booker said.
-“I do not see the means and the mechanisms witch which they’re going to connect all these families.”
+“I do not see the means and the mechanisms with which they’re going to connect all these families.”

 Three senators have introduced new comprehensive legislation to immediately reunify families.
 Sens.
 Harris, Cortez Masto and Jeff Merkley, D-Ore., introduced a bill that would also ensure that parents don’t have to pay to communicate with their children or for transportation to be reunified.
 It also prevents the deportation of parents until the family has been reconnected and prohibits any DNA testing from being used for immigration enforcement.